convsearch-complex-info-needs/convsearch-complex-info-needs.github.io/cfp.md

 # Call for Papers
-*(Co-located with the European Conference on Information Retrieval – ECIR)*

 We invite submissions of original work as well as vision and position papers to the 1st Workshop on Conversational Search for Complex Information Needs.